William Newton Mercer: Career

 In Mississippi, Mercer owned four plantations in Adams County—Laurel Hill, Buckhurst, Ellis Cliffs, and Ormond—and property in Coahoma County.
-Mercer owned 342 slaves, and was the twelfth largest slave owner in the state.
-Mercer also owned property in Illinois and New Orleans.
+Mercer owned 342 slaves, and was the 12th-largest slave owner in the state.
+Mercer also owned property in Illinois (roughly half of Macoupin County) and Louisiana.
 He utilized Charles P. Leverich as a factor.

-He served as president of the Bank of Louisiana, trustee at Natchez Academy, and president and chairman of the Board of Administrators of the University of Louisiana.
-He was a member of Christ Church Cathedral and president of St. Anna’s Asylum in New Orleans.
+He served as president of the Bank of Louisiana, and trustee at Natchez Academy.
+He was a member of Christ Church Cathedral and president of St. Anna's Asylum in New Orleans.